LimelightVision/systemcore-os-public/README.md

 ### Firmware
 * PWM outputs will never enable unless robot is enabled and not browning out.
-* PWM outputs will send 1500 for 60ms (interruptible) and then turn off after brownout, robot disable, or broken host USB connection (100ms)
+* PWM outputs set to 1500us for 60ms (interruptible) and then turn off after brownout, robot disable, or broken host USB connection (100ms)

 ### Web Interface
 * Add Can Bus Load Monitor.
 Can bus load metrics are far more accurate